-- 9.1 The Licensing Act 2003 provides for certain occasions when small scale events (for no more than 499 people at a time and lasting for no more than 96 hours) do not need a licence providing that advance notice is given to the police and the Licensing Authority.
-The police can only object to a Temporary Event Notice if the event is likely to undermine the crime prevention objective. - 9.2 The Licensing Authority recommends that as much notice as possible be given by applicants for events.
+- 11.1 The Licensing Act 2003 provides for certain occasions when small scale events (for no more than 499 people at a time and lasting for no more than 168 hours) do not need a licence providing that advance notice is given to the Police, Environmental Health and the Licensing Authority. - 11.2 The Licensing Authority recommends that as much notice as possible be given by applicants for events.
 For large events organisers are encouraged to give as much as three months notice so that the Licensing Authority can help organisers plan their events safely.
-The law states that at least ten working days notice must be given but the less time that is given will increase the likelihood of the police objecting. - 9.3 Ten working days commences with the day after the notification is given to the Licensing Authority and finishes the day before the event is due to take place.
-'This means that day one will be the first working day following the day when the Temporary Event Notice is given to the Licensing Authority and the tenth working day must not be later than the day before the event is due to take place.' - 9.4 Organisers of temporary events are strongly advised to contact the Licensing Authority for advice at the earliest opportunity when planning events.
-Where necessary discussions will be held with the police to avoid any unnecessary objections being made that may arise from misunderstandings or confusion as to what is being proposed. - 9.5 All events run under the terms of a temporary event notice will be risk assessed and by the Licensing Authority and may be visited by a Licensing and Enforcement Officer if considered necessary. - 9.6 This Authority takes the view that if it considers that a Temporary Event Notice has not been properly given then, in the first instance, the Authority will check with the Police that they are in receipt of the notification, are satisfied with the notice given and whether or not they intend to make an objection on the grounds of crime and disorder.
-If they are not planning to make an objection and the Police are satisfied with the notice given the Authority should not unnecessarily prohibit these events taking place on the grounds that the notification had not been properly made.
+The law states that at least ten working days notice must be given but the less time that is given will increase the likelihood of the police objecting. - 11.3 Ten working days commences with the day after the notification is given to the Licensing Authority and finishes the day before the event is due to take place.
+'This means that day one will be the first working day following the day when the Temporary Event Notice is given to the Licensing Authority and the tenth working day must not be later than the day before the event is due to take place.' - 11.4 In certain circumstances a Late Temporary Event Notice can be given this is to assist premises users who are unable to give ten working days notice for reasons outside their control.
+A Late Temporary Event Notice can only be accepted if it is received at least five days before the beginning of the event. - 11.5 Organisers of temporary events are strongly advised to contact the Licensing Authority for advice at the earliest opportunity when planning events.
+Where necessary discussions will be held with the Police and Environmental Health to avoid any unnecessary objections being made that may arise from misunderstandings or confusion as to what is being proposed. - 11.6 All events run under the terms of a temporary event notice will be risk assessed by the Licensing Authority and may be visited by a Licensing and Enforcement Officer if considered necessary. - 11.7 This Authority takes the view that if it considers that a Temporary Event Notice has not been properly given then, in the first instance, the Authority will check with the Police and Environmental Health that they are in receipt of the notification, are satisfied with the notice given and whether or not they intend to make an objection on the basis on one or more of the licensing objectives.
+If they are not planning to make an objection and the Police and Environmental Health are satisfied with the notice given the Authority should not unnecessarily prohibit these events taking place on the grounds that the notification had not been properly made. - 11.8 Under the Deregulation Act 2015 an amendment has been made to increase the number of TEN's allowed on a premises in any one calendar year from 12 to 15 this will take effect from 1st January 2016.